waizord/waizord/README.md

-### Hi there 👋
+### Hi there 👋 For review to me you can to see my projects: Task7, Task8, Task9.

 I learn base OOP and practic.
 I want to learn API service

 I have knowledge:

-- Swift, Objective-C, XCode
+- Swift, Objective-C

-- UIKit

-- Autolayout, (NSLayoutConstraint)
+- UIKit, Foundation

-- URLSession, JSON
+- Autolayout
+- CALayer, CAAnimation, UIBezierPath
+- URLSessions, JSON, Codable

-- Core Data
+- Core Data, UserDefaults
+- Memory management, ARC
+- MVC, MVP
+- Git, Figma
 - Protocols, Extensions, Delegates

 I want to learn English and I do it.